borys-chebanyuk/google-apps-script/Upwork-data-to-google-sheets/README.md

 </p>

 <p>
-  👉 Click the screenshot to watch the full screencast on Monosnap.
+  👉 Click the screenshot to watch the full screencast.
 </p>